 4. Collateral loans are unconditional obligations1 for the payment of money secured by the pledge of an investment2 and meet the definition of assets as defined in SSAP No. 4, and are admitted assets to the extent they conform to the requirements of this statement.
 The outstanding principal balance on the loan and any related accrued interest shall be recorded as an admitted asset subject to the following limitations:

 Footnote 1: For purposes of determining a collateral loan in scope of this statement, a collateral loan does not include investments captured in scope of other statements.
-For example, SSAP No. 26R—Bonds includes securities (as defined in that statement) representing a creditor relationship whereby there is a fixed schedule for one or more future payments.
-Investments captured in SSAP No. 26R that are also secured with collateral shall continue to be captured within scope of SSAP No. 26R.
+For example, SSAP No. 26R—Bonds includes securities that qualify as issuer creditor obligations and SSAP No. 43—Asset-Backed Securities includes securities that qualify as asset backed securities under the bond definition.
+Investments captured in SSAP No. 26R or SSAP No. 43R that are also secured with collateral shall continue to be captured within scope of those statements.

 Footnote 2: Investment defined as those assets listed in Section 3 of Appendix A-001—Investments of Reporting Entities.

-6. A reporting entity that acquires (directly or indirectly) structured settlement payment rights3 through a factoring company, excluding securitizations captured in SSAP No. 43R, shall report the acquisition as follows:
+6. A reporting entity that acquires (directly or indirectly) structured settlement payment rights3 through a factoring company, excluding securitizations that qualify as asset-backed securities in scope of SSAP No. 43R, shall report the acquisition as follows:

 Period-certain (non-life contingent) structured settlement income streams shall be reported as other long-term invested assets4, and are admitted assets if the rights to the future payments from a structured settlement have been legally acquired in accordance with all state and federal requirements.
 If the structured settlement has not met all legal requirements, including the court-approved transfer from the original recipient, then the reporting entity shall recognize the appropriate excise tax obligation and the structured settlement shall be nonadmitted.